DC801/BM-Badge/SD_Card/MAGE/docs_sources/docs/variables.md

 # Variables

-There are only a few Mage Game Engine (MGE) variables available for [script](scripts) to use.
+There are only a few Mage Game Engine (MGE) variables available for [scripts](scripts) to use.

 Variables don't have to be declared before they can be used; simply using an [action](actions) that sets or checks one will cause the encoder to include it in the `game.dat`.
+All these variables are globals — equally accessible to all scripts at all times.

 ::: warning
 This means typos can be hard to spot.
 If you set `birthdayparty` but check `birthday_party`, the encoder will create and store both variables as if they were separate things.

-If you find a variable isn't triggering logic checks in the ways you expect, you might want to verify that it's spelled the same wherever it's set/used.
+If you find a variable isn't triggering logic checks in the ways you expect, check your spelling of everything.
 :::

 All variables are persistent between [map loads](map_loads) because all are all included in the [save data](variables#save_data).